 Technology itself isn’t the problem.
 Many healthcare tasks have been automated or digitally enhanced for decades.
 And evidence of further potential is compelling.
 This includes, for example, preventing up to 95 percent of adverse drug events,

 saving lives by improving compliance with care recommendations, and reducing the number of duplicate diagnostic tests and reducing costs by 7 to 11 percent.

-barriers to a digital transformation in healthcare are often decidedly nontechnological.
+Instead, the barriers to a digital transformation in healthcare are often decidedly nontechnological.
 In a recent interview, Harold F. Wolf, president and CEO of the Healthcare Information and Management Systems Society (HIMSS), considers a change of culture to be the biggest hurdle in the industry’s digital transformation.
 Similarly, our McKinsey colleagues found that the three barriers to digital most mentioned by leaders in the pharmaceutical and medical-technology industry were culture and mind-set, organizational structure, and governance.